odanylovych/Avalanche.swift/README.md

   * Create a Subnetwork
   * Administer a local node
   * Retrieve Avalanche network information from a node
-  * Call smart-contracts on C-Chain
+  * Call smart contracts on C-Chain

 ### Requirements